-Within the sphere of the international Francophonie, Canada is represented by the Prime Minister, Stephen Harper, the Minister for International Development and La Francophonie, Christian Paradis, and the Personal Representative of the Prime Minister for La Francophonie, Ambassador Philippe Beaulne.
+Within the sphere of the international Francophonie, Canada is represented by the Prime Minister, the Minister for International Development and La Francophonie, and the Personal Representative of the Prime Minister for La Francophonie, Ambassador Philippe Beaulne.

-Day-to-day responsibility for managing Canada's participation in La Francophonie has been assigned to the Commonwealth and La Francophonie Division of the Department of Foreign Affairs, Trade and Development (DFATD).
-The Division coordinates all aspects of participation in La Francophonie at the departmental and interdepartmental levels.
-The division also manages the bulk of the budget resources that Canada devotes to the International Organization of La Francophonie (IOF) and to Francophonie institutions.
+Day-to-day responsibility for managing Canada's participation in La Francophonie has been assigned to the Commonwealth and La Francophonie Division of Global Affairs Canada.
+It coordinates all aspects of participation in La Francophonie at the departmental and interdepartmental levels.
+Global Affairs Canada also manages the bulk of the budget resources that Canada devotes to the International Organization of La Francophonie (IOF) and to Francophonie institutions.

 Canada's presence in La Francophonie is also supported by a small team in Paris, led by the Counsellor (Francophonie Affairs).
 This Counsellor manages Canada's relations with the various Paris-based agencies of La Francophonie.
 In addition to acting as the special liaison with the IOF, the Counsellor for Francophonie Affairs represents Canada on the Permanent Council's various commissions (policy, economic, aid and programming, administrative and financial) and various working groups, including the ad hoc groups charged with preparing for the ministerial conferences and the Summits.